sldimitrov/english_learning_system/README.md

 that stays behind the main method we use in this Learning System.
 Put any new word in a sentence that exposes the definition of the unknown word.
 After the connection happens it become much more easier for you to memorize its meaning.
-Next time you hear or read this word your brain will give you the whole sentence and with that the definition will pops like a popcorn.
+Next time you hear or read this word your brain will give you the whole sentence and with that the definition will pop like a popcorn.

 ## Knowledge stack